BaseCampCoding/fundamentals-of-programming-pt-1-unit-project-travis-and-sean/PROPOSAL.md

 ### Daily Goals
  - Tuesday: We plan on starting the work off by making the games.
 We'll make the base games that that requires more code like rock, paper, scissors and guess the number between 1 to 20.
 We also plan on doing the user input and input validation.
- - Wednesday: We plan on letting the user choose between Rock Paper Scissors, Guess the Number, and Roll the Die.
+ - Wednesday: We plan on letting the user choose between Rock Paper Scissors, Guess the Number, and Roll the Dice.
  - Thursday: We plan on letting the user choose repeatedly which game they want to play.

 ### Students